fewbits/ansible-laws/README.md

 Follow this and you will be happy.
 Seriously.

-1. I am the tool for automation, configuration and provisioning
+### 1. I am the tool for automation, configuration and provisioning
-  - Use Ansible to automate complicated or recurrent tasks
+  - Use *Ansible* to automate complicated or recurrent tasks
-  - Use Ansible to change configuration values on devices or applications
+  - Use *Ansible* to change configuration values on devices or applications
-  - Use Ansible for provisioning new environments
+  - Use *Ansible* for provisioning new environments

-2. Thou shalt think before start writing
+### 2. Thou shalt think before start writing
   - Plan the tasks you need to automate
   - Plan how to make them reusable
   - Share your plans with your team
   - Make the necessary changes
   - Count to 10 and start writing

-3. Thou shalt use Roles
+### 3. Thou shalt use Roles
   - What you'll do can be reused?
 Pick a role;
   - The Role doesn't yet exist?
 Create a new one;
   - The new Role is generic and can be reused?
 No?
 So, change it!

-4. Thou shalt always choose Modules in the right order When you need a Module, start looking for:
+### 4. Thou shalt always choose Modules in the right order
+  When you need a Module, start looking for:
   - Official (`ansible-modules`)
   - Extra (`ansible-modules-extra`)